sunyu0410/GDP-HMM_AAPMChallenge/README.md

 ## Evaluation Methods

 Two metrics are used in the evaluation.
-One is mean absolute error masked by 5 Gy isodose line of reference dose.
+One is mean absolute error masked by 5 Gy isodose line and body mask.
 The motivation is to measure how close the prediction and reference under specific settings (for example, beam geometries).
 The example code is shown in [evaluation.ipynb](evaluation.ipynb).

 Another metric is quality index of the deliverable plan generated from the dose prediction following the scorecard described by Ref [[1](#Citation)].
 The computation of the metric will be handled by organizer.
 The participants only need to submit their results or solution package.
 Only small of number times are allowed to compute the quality index.